solana-labs/solana-program-library/docs/src/stake-pool/cli.md

-Additionally, to prevent a malicious manager from immediately setting the withdrawal fee to a very high amount, making it practically impossible for users to withdraw, the stake pool program currently enforces a limit of 1.5x increase per epoch.
+Additionally, to prevent a malicious manager from immediately setting the withdrawal fee to a very high amount, making it practically impossible for users to withdraw, the stake pool program currently enforces a limit of 1.5x increase every two epoch boundaries.

 For example, if the current withdrawal fee is 2.5%, the maximum settable fee is 3.75%, and will take effect after two epoch boundaries.